 Sponsored by the Food Hydrocolloids Trust and Elsevier Ltd

-This award is has been established in honour of Glyn O. Phillips and is to recognise the outstanding achievements by early-career scientists in Academia or Industry in any aspect of the study and application of hydrocolloids, particularly, but not exclusively, those with established or potential uses in food.
+The purpose of the award is to recognise outstanding achievements by early-career scientists in any aspect of the study and application of hydrocolloids, particularly, but not exclusively, those with established or potential uses in food.

 Candidates should normally be no more than 35 years of age.